 - In a large bowl, add roughly chopped stale bread and cover with almond milk.
 Stir a few times until bread chunks start to break down.
 Add crushed cookies and cocoa powder.
 Stir a few more minutes and leave to rest in a cool place at least 2 hours, ideally overnight.300 grams stale bread*, 1 litre almond milk, 100 grams crumbly cookies, 50 grams cocoa powder

 - Stir the mixture around until all the bread chunks are broken down and you’re left with a smooth, thick but still runny batter.
 Add in raisins and pine nuts, saving a handful of those for garnish.70 grams raisins, 40 grams pine nuts

-- Preheat oven to 180 C. Line a 20cm cake pan with parchment paper, pour the mixture in there and garnish with reserved pine nuts.
+- Preheat oven to 180°C (350°F).
+Line a 20cm (8 inch) cake pan with parchment paper, pour the mixture in, and garnish with reserved pine nuts.